fluid-project/uio-wordpress-plugin/readme.txt

 = Are there any themes themes that already work well with UIO? =

-The plugin has been tested with the Miranda theme, which responds very nicely.
+The plugin has been tested with several themes, and we found that the Miranda theme responds very nicely.

 == Issue Tracker ==